ilyasofficial1617/docker-stats-logger/README.md

   ./dockerstats_logger.sh
   ```
 3. Watch the log being written to data folder, or send it to background with shortcut ctrl+a and then ctrl+d
+4. Type q to gracefully stop the logger

 # Simple stats logger command